ericnewton/many-lives/README.md

 Life, as mechanism to explore the language.

 [Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) can be
-written to use some non-trivial data structures, but it is a smallish task that can be completed on a long plane ride.
+written to use some non-trivial data structures, and it is a smallish task that can be completed on a long plane ride.
 I thought I would play with it to see how easy Clojure was to use different algorithms.